xinwenfu/VChat_KSTET_DLL/README.md

 # VChat KSTET Exploit: DLL Side-Loading

-*Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-kstet-alternative/)
+*Notice*: The following exploit and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-kstet-alternative/)
 ___

 As with the previous exploitation of the [KSTET](https://github.com/DaintyJet/VChat_KSTET_Multi) and similarly constrained commands such as [GTER](https://github.com/DaintyJet/VChat_GTER_EggHunter) we are limited by the space available on the buffer.
 We will not be repeating the use of [Egghunters](https://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) or [Code-Reuse](https://github.com/DaintyJet/VChat_GTER_CodeReuse) methods.
 We will be using a [sideloading](https://www.crowdstrike.com/blog/dll-side-loading-how-to-combat-threat-actor-evasion-techniques/) technique.
-This means a legitimate executable, will use a function like [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) to load a malicious DLL into the processes memory and use this to execute malicious code.
+This means a legitimate executable will use a function like [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) to load a malicious DLL into the processes memory and use this to execute malicious code.

 DLLs are [Dynamic-Link-Libraries](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library), they are used as shared libraries that can be loaded at runtime by a process.
 This is where the [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) function comes into play, allowing us to use the malicious functions embedded in the DLL.

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
+**Notice**: Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## Exploitation
 ### PreExploitation
 1. **Windows**: Setup Vchat.
-   1. Compile VChat and it's dependencies if they has not already been compiled.
+   1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file